valhuber/ApiLogicServer/README.md

 <details>
   <summary>Alternative option: pip install</summary>

 You can also run ApiLogicServer without Docker.
-The familiar `pip install ApiLogicServer` creates the ApiLogicServer in your `venv` instead of the Docker machine.
+The familiar `pip install ApiLogicServer` creates the ApiLogicServer in your `venv` instead of the Docker container.

 We recommend, however, that you take a good look at Docker:
 * It avoids a sometimes-tricky Python install